tiangexiang/3DGen-Playground/README.md

 <summary><strong>Why use 3DGS?</strong></summary>
 <br>

 3D Gaussian Splatting (3DGS) has become increasingly popular in 3D generation due to its explicit parameterization and exceptional rendering quality.
-Recent projects like GaussianAtlas, DreamGaussian, LGM, DiffSplat, and <a href="https://supergaussian.github.io/">SuperGaussian</a> have demonstrated its effectiveness.
+Recent projects like GaussianAtlas, DreamGaussian, LGM, DiffSplat, and SuperGaussian have demonstrated its effectiveness from the generation perspective.

 While 3D content can be represented in various formats (meshes, voxels, point clouds, etc.), these representations are intrinsically related.
 As noted by <a href="https://github.com/microsoft/TRELLIS">TRELLIS</a>, successfully generating one representation (such as 3DGS) provides a strong foundation that can be easily extended to other 3D formats.
 This makes 3DGS an ideal starting point for general 3D generation research.
 Moreover, 3DGS can be easily converted into <a href="https://github.com/Anttwo/SuGaR">meshes</a> and other formats.
 </details>